uniswap-python/uniswap-python/README.md

 ### Supports

  - Uniswap v3 (as of v0.5.0)
+    - Including beta support for Arbitrum & Optimism deployments (as of v0.5.4)
  - Uniswap v2 (as of v0.4.0)
  - Uniswap v1 (deprecated)
  - Various forks (untested, but should work)